Serj-Sxhx/Vaults/01 Projects/About & Work  - Serj Hunt.md

 Hello wonderful human!
 Serj here.
 I'm just a future parent who's passionate about creating tools and environments for my child/children's flourishing.
 But before they enter the world I hope the things I create will be useful to other kids, teens, adults and all our 'inner child'.

 I'm a learning experience designer (UX / LXD), associate at [Jearni Sciences CIC](https://www.linkedin.com/company/jearni/) and independent researcher.
-My research is focused on learner agency, self directed learning [[Learning power]] and humane technology through a 4E cognitive science lens.
+My research is focused on learner agency, self directed learning [[Learning power]] and

 I facilitate design sprints for progressive public schools in the U.S., Unis in U.K. and have supported SMEs with content creation and Instructional Design for training.